-Setting up the Gradebook from the start can eliminate problems from occurring while the course is underway.
+Setting up the online gradebook from the start can prevent avoidable problems from occurring while the course is underway.

-As you work with the Moodle Gradebook keep in mind these commonly used terms:
+As you work with the Moodle gradebook keep in mind these commonly used terms:

-- Grader Report-This is generally referred to as the Gradebook.
-The first tab shows all the students enrolled in your course, all the graded items, and the grades. - Grade Items-A grade item is each gradable course activity, such as a quiz or an assignment.
-You can modify the settings of each item to determine how it is graded. - Grades-This is what a student scores on an activity or graded item.
-You can modify grade settings to change how grades are displayed to users, including locking and hiding functions. - Grade Categories-A grade category groups grade items together.
+- Grader report-This is generally referred to as the gradebook.
+The first tab shows all the students enrolled in your course, all the graded items, and the grades. - Grade items-A grade item is each gradable course activity, such as a quiz or an assignment.
+You can modify the settings of each item to determine how it is graded. - Grades-Grades are scores earned by students on an activity or graded item.
+You can modify grade settings to change how grades are displayed to users, including locking and hiding functions. - Grade categories-A grade category groups grade items together.
 You can set the aggregation and the way graded items display.